Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

  Ext.   | Comment
 --------|-------------
 *.vrt   | GDAL Virtual File.
-By that all DEM file formats known to GDAL can be used.

-MapRoom supports the following map formats:
+This is a wrapper format for all files supported by GDAL.

 ## Projection and Scaling

 The basic projection used by MapRoom is Mercator.
-The datum is WGS84.
+The geographic datum is WGS84.
 However you can use maps with different projections and datums as MapRoom will re-project them on-the-fly.
 The same applies to the scale.
-Maproom uses a fixed logarithmic list of scale levels.
-All maps will be scaled to these scale levels on-the-fly.
+Maproom uses a fixed logarithmic scale.
+All maps will be re-scaled to this scale on-the-fly.

 ## GDAL Tips and Tricks

-All raster maps handled by GDAL have to be wrapped into a virtual map.
+All raster maps handled by GDAL have to be wrapped by a virtual map.
 You can do this with _gdalbuildvrt_.
 A virtual map can contain one or several map files.

     gdalbuildvrt My_Map_Name.vrt path1/file1.tif path2/file2.tif